wangcongcong123/wangcongcong123.github.io/about.md

 permalink: /about/
 ---

-I am a second year PhD candidate in the [School of Computer Science](https://www.cs.ucd.ie/), [UCD](https://www.ucd.ie/), under the supervision of [Dr. David Lillis](https://lill.is/).
+I am a PhD candidate in the [School of Computer Science](https://www.cs.ucd.ie/), [UCD](https://www.ucd.ie/), under the supervision of [Dr. David Lillis](https://lill.is/).
 My PhD research focuses on NLP for emergency response.
 Currently, I am a big fan of AI2.

 ### More Information